petter-holmberg/elements/README.md

 assume an element satisfying the applied predicate is known to exist in the given range.
 They take a cursor pointing to the first element to be tested instead of a range as they don't need to check for the limit of the range at each iteration.

 `search_match` and `search_mismatch` take two loadable ranges and an optional relation, simultaneously traversing the ranges and stopping at the first positions where a match or a mismatching element is found, respectively.
-The default relation is `equal`.
+The default relation is `eq`.

 `search_adjacent_match` and `search_adjacent_mismatch` take a loadable range and a relation, stopping at the first position where an element and its successor satisfy the relation, or does not satisfy the relation, respectively.
-The default relation is `equal`.
+The default relation is `eq`.

 ### Subsequence search

 `search_subsequence` takes two loadable ranges, a cursor pointing to the first element of a mutable buffer of the `Difference_type` of the range cursor, with a size not less than the size of the second range, and an optional relation.
-The default relation is `equal`
+The default relation is `eq`
 It will return a cursor pointing to the first subsequence in the first range that matches the second range, or the limit of the first range if no subsequence matching the second range is found.

 ## Permutations